 Want to improve eyesight?
 Feast your eyes on topaz.
 It was also believed to have the power to improve wisdom, increase strength, prevent colds, enhance creativity, bring relaxation, restore energy, make one invisible and cure insomnia, asthma and hemorrhages.
 Whew!
 All in a day’s work.

-Why citrine?
+Why does November have two birthstones?
 Topaz has been known since ancient times, but has suffered from considerable identity crisis over the years, most often being confused with the gemstone, citrine.
 Because of this, it was named the alternative November birthstone.
 Seems like a logical solution.

 As its name suggests, citrine is a sunny yellow color and looks especially good with polished gold.
 Darker orangey-brown and reddish orange colors tend to be more valuable, but its bright “lemon” color is more popular.
-In ancient times it was worn to protect against snake venom and evil thoughts.
+In ancient times, citrine was worn to protect against snake venom and evil thoughts.

 The best cleaning method is warm soapy water and a soft tooth brush.
 Be sure to keep citrine out of prolonged exposure to light or heat.
 As for topaz, like a diamond, it has a high hardness but a single blow could break it in half so be sure to protect it from knocks.